 Jeffrey M. Samuels is the Center's director and the David L. Brennan Professor of Law.
 He served as an assistant commissioner of patents and trademarks at the United States Patent and Trademark Office (USPTO).
 Under his leadership, the Center works closely with government, business and industry to advise and educate leaders on intellectual property and its impact on economic development.

 A. Samuel Oddi is the Giles Sutherland Rich Professor of Intellectual Property.
 He is nationally recognized for his IP scholarship and expertise in the area of international intellectual property law.
 Professor Oddi has served as the senior legal officer at the World Intellectual Property Organization in Geneva, Switzerland.

-Ryan Vacca joined the full-time faculty during the 2010-11 academic year as an Assistant Professor of Law.
-Professor Vacca has written several articles on a variety of intellectual property issues and has taught intellectual property courses and presented his research at a number of law schools in the United States.
+Ryan Vacca is an Associate Professor of Law and joined the Akron faculty in 2010.
+Professor Vacca has written numerous articles on a variety of intellectual property issues and has taught intellectual property courses and presented his research throughout the United States.

 Supporting the Center are approximately one dozen adjunct professors who offer such specialized courses as international patent law, patent prosecution, claim drafting, and biotech patents.
 The Center is also assisted by the advice and guidance offered by the more than two dozen IP professionals who comprise the IP Advisory Council.
 The Council advances the IP curriculum, fosters relationships with businesses and law firms, and assists students with career planning.